shaitan/handystats/about.rst

 - By **runtime** we mean that we're aimed to collect and provide statistics about program's execution in "near real-time".
 - By **in-process** we mean that statistics' collection and aggregation are performed within the program's process (but still in separate thread).
 - By **user-defined** we mean that you must instrument your own code with metrics that should be collected.
+- By **low overhead** we mean that library's influence on application's performance must be minimal.

 What Problem We Are Aimed To Solve?
 -----------------------------------